mdibaiee/mahdi.blog/_posts/2022-10-27-i-dont-recommend-ireland.md

 waiting for a surgery from public hospital.
 In Iran, my friend who had a shoulder injury got a surgery at a public hospital in a couple of weeks.

-# Conclusion

-In the end, all of the things I described may seem like non-problems to someone, but I have strong reason to not want to live, spend my time and my tax money in a country that doesn't improve my life, and instead gives me baggages of mental frustration to carry around.